Dry Needling Campbellton, MO

 Trigger Point Dry Needling in Campbellton, MO | Axes Physical Therapy

 We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
-At Axes, our licensed and skilled physical and occupational in Campbellton, MO work with you as a team to implement a customized treatment plan that research and experience tells us is effective.
-We’ve devoted our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Reach out to a professional Campbellton, MO physical therapist online or call the location nearest you.
+At Axes, our qualified and experienced physical in Campbellton, MO act as part of your team to design a customized treatment plan with a proven track record of success.
+We’ve committed our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that running a fast break, biking through the park, or bending down and picking up your grandkids without feeling any pain.
+Reach out to a professional Campbellton, MO physical therapist online or call the location most convenient for you.

 Services Offered